The Dude of Food discovers Turkey Pasta

 In the kitchen the first thing you notice is a huge banner announcing the million meals prepared in 2020 spread across the wall.
 Their brochure claims they produce 2700 daily meals or 1.5 million meals a year.
 Once you see how this place operates you’ll see how they’re able achieve these big numbers.
 Project Angel Food can produce large amounts of food and they have technology helping the pro-active staff to package the numerous nutritious meals.
 There is a huge amount of kitchen activity and the team keeps this place extremely clean.

-Project Angel Food operates by an extremely efficient kitchen staff led by Chef Juan who sees all and keeps all the plates spinning on time.
+Project Angel Food operates by an extremely efficient kitchen staff led by Chef Juan who sees all and keeps all the meals rolling out on time.

 The people here worked really well together and everyone seemed genuinely happy.
 This operation is doing so well in their Hollywood location that they are expanding.